-So the first thing you need to understand about negativity is that you’re fighting against human nature.
-You’ve got to really fight it consistently if you want to win.
-Here are some ways to do that:
+Humans are that way, too.
+I don’t know why, but negative gossip, sensational stories—that’s what people are attracted to.
+The first thing you need to understand about negativity is that you’re fighting against an ingrained habit, and you’ve got to fight it consistently if you want to win.
+Here are some ways to reduce negative thoughts:

 Life is short.
-If you’re waiting on circumstances to make you happy, you’ll never be happy.
+If you’re waiting on circumstances to make you happy, you’ll always be disappointed.
 If you’re waiting to have plenty of money, get married or get the kids out of the house, you’re fooling yourself.

-The same circumstance you were all balled up and worried about five or 10 years ago, you can’t even remember now.
-I’m not saying there aren’t tragedies in life that take us out for a while.
-But that’s not what most of us are dealing with.
-When I think about the happiest time in my adult life, it was when we were in our 30s.
-Our kids were 2 1/2 and 4 years old.
+Just remember—the same circumstance you were all balled up and worried about five or 10 years ago, you probably can’t even remember now.
+I’m not saying there aren’t tragedies in life that take us out for a while, but those circumstances aren’t what many of us are dealing with.
+When I think about the happiest time in my adult life, it was when I was in my 30s.
+My kids were 2½ and 4 years old.
 They were so sweet at that age.
-My mom and dad were both healthy and with us.
-We lived in a nice little house with a garden in the backyard.
-It was just an incredibly happy time in my life.
+My mom and dad were both healthy.
+I lived in a nice little house with a garden in the backyard.
+It was just an incredibly joyful time in my life.

 I didn’t have much money.
 I couldn’t have imagined being where I am now, financially.
 It was tough living on one salary, and I’m sure I was worried about all kinds of things.
 But as I look back, I just remember being so happy.
 Life was great.
-It had nothing to do with whether we could afford a nice car or jet off to Paris.
+My happiness had nothing to do with whether I could afford a nice car or jet off to Paris.